Maksym-UA/Amazon_Server/README.md

 	$ ssh keygen

+Change the permissions to secure the key folder.

+	$ chmod 700 key

 Change the permissions to secure the key.

-	$ chmod 700 key
+	$ chmod 600 .ssh/authorized_keys

 Read content on local machine and copy it